risk-first/website/menagerie/Software-Dependency-Risk.md

 -- we don't use bounded rationality.

-how to choose libraries

--- the dependency you already have (e.g. spring)

-## Choosing Libraries

-- 3rd party contractors

 dependencies between teams

 dependencies between modules
 Dependency Mismatch

-interface complexity vs implementation complexity. (hazlecast example)

 What Do I want to say?